The Future of Outdoor Startup Communities

 Craig is the founder of Hustle Bike Labs and a participant of the 2019 Outdoor Accelerator hosted by the ICELab.
 After a successful national accelerator program in 2019, all 3 outdoor companies are seeing significant growth in business, and 2 of them relocated to Colorado.
 The ICELab has again partnered with Moosejaw Mountaineering for another Outdoor Accelerator, this time focused on diversity and inclusion in the outdoor industry.

-As the outdoor industry continues to grow at a staggering pace, many recreational communities are following suit.
+As the outdoor industry continues to grow at a staggering pace, many recreational communities are following suit chasing the status of outdoor startup communities.
 Bentonville, Arkansas is rooted in the heart of the Ozark Mountains and has become a recreational paradise for the southern midwest.
 Chandler Abbott leads the WeWork Labs in Bentonville which aims to build outdoor startup companies similar to the ICELab.
 Through business accelerator and incubator programs, Bentonville is looking to capitalize on industry growth while enabling its local entrepreneurs to be successful.
 Currently, the Gunnison ICElab and Bentonville WeWork Labs have partnered to provide their members with space trade availability.
 This allows members of both coworking spaces to utilize the facilities at either location.
 As mountain town communities continue to grow, partnerships between sister cities will become ever more prevalent.
 To learn more about the WeWorks Lab in Bentonville and their future projects Listen to this Outdoor Dream Job Podcast.